-Trans Youth Speak: Notes from Gender Training with the Spahr Center Q’d In Youth Advisory Committee
+Trans Youth Speak: Notes from Gender Training with the Spahr Center Q’d In Youth Advisory Coalition

-Members of Spahr Center Q’d In Youth Advisory Committee presented a gender training at the Marin Off ice of Education.
+Members of Spahr Center Q’d In Youth Advisory Coalition presented a gender training at the Marin Office of Education.
 In attendance were teachers, principals, school counselors, parents of trans and gender expansive youth, psychologists, and other interested community members.

 The committee members spoke from their own experiences and their words were powerful and potent.
 They shared information about gender and what transgender and gender non-conforming and gender questioning youth experience on a day to day basis.
 They also expressed what they need from family, schools, and peers.